JackWolverson/SpaceInvaders/README.md

 # SpaceInvaders
-an implementation of space invaders in python built a a first year project
+an implementation of space invaders in python built for a first year module

 needs implementing further to be a complete space invaders game